<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=7238636&amp;fmt=gif">

 [biostatistics, statistics, Ask the Expert, biometrics, clinical trials]

-SDC Insights: When Is the Best Time to Bring a Statistician Into Your Clinical Study?
+When Is the Right Time to Involve a Statistician in Clinical Trial Design?

-#1 - the pitfall of not involving a seasoned and experienced statistician early, or
+#1 - the pitfall of not involving a seasoned and experienced statistician early

 #2 - the failure to understand how the data are being captured, queried, and ultimately analyzed in your trial

-When statisticians are given the opportunity to engage right away with protocol, for instance, it can ensure the correct study questions are being asked, that they are consistent with the sponsor's objectives and that the study hypotheses are being tested appropriately.
+When statisticians are allowed to engage right away with protocol design, for instance, it can ensure the correct study questions are being asked, that they are consistent with the sponsor's objectives, and that the study hypotheses are being tested appropriately.
 I know this seems intuitive, but this is often overlooked if the statisticians aren’t involved from the outset of your trial design.

 The most successful efforts I have seen that led to regulatory approval had an early integrated and highly involved statistician.